 - 1.1.6 Supplementary Planning Guidance (SPG) may be considered to be material planning considerations during the process of assessing and determining planning applications.
 Welsh Government and the Planning Inspectorate will place considerable weight on supplementary planning guidance that stem from, and are consistent with, a development plan.
 The SPGs do not introduce any new planning policies. - 1.1.7 In accordance with Welsh Government advice, the SPG has been the subject of a public consultation and a resolution to adopt by the Joint Planning Policy Committee on behalf of the Councils.
-A draft version of this SPG was approved for public consultation on date by Committee name.
-The supplementary planning guidance was the subject of a public consultation exercise between date.
-The x observations presented to the Councils were considered and, where appropriate, appropriate changes have been included in the final draft approved by the Joint Planning Policy Committee on date to be used as a material consideration when assessing and determining planning applications and appeals.
-A summary of the observations and the Councils' response are given in Appendix or location of a Committee report.
+The Joint Planning Policy Committee originally approved a draft version of this SPG for public consultation on 26 April 2018.
+The SPG was the subject of a public consultation exercise from 17 May to 27 June 2018.
+Following the consultation period and in light of the representations received, it was considered appropriate to undertake further amendments to the Guidance.
+That meant the need to re-consult on specific parts of its content.
+The Joint Planning Policy Committee approved the second consultation period on 26 October, 2018 and the public consultation process was undertaken from 13 December, 2018 to 31 January 2019.
+Only the sections of the Guidance containing the further amendments were the subject of the second consultation period.
+Following the second consultation period and as a result of the comments received, it was considered appropriate to make further amendments to the Guidance.
+During a meeting of the Joint Planning Policy Committee held on September 4, 2020 the section of the Guidance which included the further amendments were approved for a third consultation period.
+This further consultation period was undertaken from 16 October to 27 November, 2020.
+All representations made to the Councils during the three consultation periods have been considered and, where appropriate, changes have been included in the final draft which was approved by the Joint Planning Policy Committee on 12 March 2021 to be used as a material consideration in the assessment and determination of planning applications and appeals.